notothen/LBEG_documentation/ipyrad/README.md

     tmx.run()
     tests[adm] = tmx.results.llik
 ```
-Finally, plot the likelihood for these different values of `m`:
+Finally, add a new cell again and plot the likelihood for these different values of `m`:
 ```python
 toyplot.plot(
     nadmix,